-The date of this angel is probably slightly after 1261.
-That’s when the re-enfranchised Eastern Christians of Constantinople dug up Dandolo and threw him out the window of Hagia Sophia, officially ending the sixty-year Roman Catholic aftermath of the Fourth Crusade.
-You remember Dandolo, don’t you, from two posts back?
+IT’S ALL ALIVE The date of this angel is probably slightly after 1261.
+That’s when the re-enfranchised Eastern Christians of Constantinople dug up Henri Dandolo and threw him out the window of Hagia Sophia, officially ending the sixty-year Roman Catholic aftermath of the Fourth Crusade.
+You remember Dandolo, don’t you?
 The old blind Doge of Venice who told the Fourth Crusade to sack Constantinople?
-Buried in Hagia Sophia, center of Eastern Christianity and its foremost temple, which he turned into a cathedral?
+Buried in Hagia Sophia, center of Eastern Christianity and its foremost temple, which he turned into a cathedral after trashing its entire congregation and their city?
 That guy.
 Out the window, his bones gnawed by the dogs.
 How I love the history here.

-So: fifteen hours drawing this angel from this exact spot: a complete sweep of history.
+ALL HISTORY MUST INCLUDE A CAT So: fifteen hours drawing this angel from this exact spot: a complete sweep of history.
 We have the 6th-Century windows around the dome, the post-Latin mosaic Angel, some of Sultan Abdulmecid’s 1841 paint, the Byzantine balustrade, an Ottoman chandelier, and a medallion with Abdulmecid’s tribute in Arabic to family and Allah.
-All of this in one shot required siting on a campstool precisely lined up against certain scars on the marble floor, because I have to get up now and then, and the perspective hangs on a hair.
+All of this in one shot required sitting on a campstool precisely lined up against certain scars on the marble floor, because I have to get up now and then, moving the stool, and the perspective hangs on a hair.
 Lots of concentration here!
-As always I muse while drawing on the passionate concentration of the original mosaic artists, keeping the grand gesture in such a slow tedious medium.
+As always I muse, while drawing, on the passionate concentration of the original mosaic artists, keeping the grand gesture in such a slow tedious medium.
 That face up there is over three feet wide.

-To break things up a little, I wandered around drawing those graffiti crosses from a couple blogs ago.
+To break things up a little, I wandered around drawing those graffiti crosses, probably put here by Fourth Crusaders.
+We talked a lot about them in the post HOT CROSSES: Drawing Crusader Graffiti in Hagia Sophia.
 I was down on the floor in front of the nave drawing this one hacked into the floor when another sort of angel came over to watch, followed by his parents.

-If there is an icon of boyhood in Turkey, this is it.
+COMING OF AGE If there is an icon of boyhood in Turkey, this is it.
 Emirhan here is attired for his Sunnet, his circumcision, followed by a party to celebrate his manhood.
 Every Turkish boy goes through this ceremony, and it bonds them for life.
+It may or may not take place with an anesthetic, but it will take place.
 Before the great event the little boy parades around town in as grand a fashion as his parents can afford, often in this costume of a miniature Sultan.
 Normally I don’t take requests, but when his father asked I just couldn’t resist.

-Here is one of Hagia Sophia’s stellar guards with Obama Gule Kitty, who our President petted on National TV while visiting Hagia Sophia back in 2008.
+AND HERE’S THE CAT One of Hagia Sophia’s stellar guards with Obama Gul Kedi, who our President petted on National TV while visiting Hagia Sophia back in 2008.
 Hagia Sophia is popular with American Presidents: here it is in 1999 with the Clintons inside.

-(This drawing segues into an entire rendering of a section of balustrade with all the graffiti.
-It’s not a texture; it’s fifteen centuries of people carving their names.
-Over time the names fade down into the marble, leaving a scratched, pitted texture I love.)
+The roughened surface of the marble balustrades is acturally fifteen centuries of people carving their names.
+Over time the names fade down into the marble, leaving a scratched, pitted texture I love.

-The far right arch in these photos is trompe l’oeil from the Fossati Brothers, Swiss architects hired in 1841 by Abdulmecid to do a restoration.
+PEELING TROMPE L’OEIL The far right arch in these photos is trompe l’oeil from the Fossati Brothers, Swiss architects hired in 1841 by Abdulmecid to do a restoration.
 That’s their yellow paint job peeling off the upper walls, trying to match the original gold mosaic below.
 The Fossati Brothers found the Angel face plastered over.
 They carefully documented it, drew it, and according to Islam’s proscription on faces, covered it up with a medallion like the ones still on the other three.
 Our angel is on the northeastern pendentive.
 The ones to the west are trompe l’oeil to match the mosaic ones to the east.
 The southeastern medallion may have a face under it.
-If you know, please write in.
+I sure wish I knew.

 Here are more faces from Hagia Sophia’s wonderful security staff.
 I drew each one at different times and separated them for gift prints.
 If you are going to spend any time drawing monuments, be nice to the guards.